NVIDIA-AI-IOT/deepstream-yolo3-gige-apps/README.md

 # What is ARAVIS?

 Aravis is a glib/gobject based library for video acquisition using Genicam cameras.
-It currently implements the gigabit ethernet anbd USB3 protocols used by the industrial cameras.
+It currently implements the gigabit ethernet and USB3 protocols used by the industrial cameras.
 It also provides a basic ethernet camera simulator and simple video viewer[1].
 License requirement is under GNU General Public License, Version 2

 # How to Install ARAVIS?

-download the aravis-0.6.0 (this version works for this apps) and put it in /src dir. as example.
+download the aravis-0.6.0 (this version works for this apps at least) and put it in /src dir. as example.
 One can try the latest version as well.

-cd aravis-0.6.0 <br>
+* cd aravis-0.6.0 <br>
-./configure --enable-viewer --prefix=/usr <br>
+* ./configure --enable-viewer --prefix=/usr <br>
-make <br>
+* make <br>
-make install <br>
+* make install <br>
-After get libgstaravis-0.6.so, one need to copy that file into /usr/lib/x86_64-linux-gnu for dGPU <br>
+* After get libgstaravis-0.6.so, one need to copy that file into /usr/lib/x86_64-linux-gnu for dGPU <br>
 for Jetson devices, for example of Jetson NX, copy that file into /usr/lib/aarch64-linux-gnu <br>